Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

    * - XML Child Element
      - Description

    * - <Categories>
-     - Defines the categories that the item belongs to  (Optional).
+     - Defines the categories that the item belongs to.

-       This element contains at set of <Cat> elements with each
+       (Optional)

-       containing a category defined is the Category Section.
+       This element contains at set of <Cat> elements with each containing a category defined is the Category Section.

        See `Category Section`_.

    * - <BriefDescription>
      - Provides a brief description of the item (Optional).

    * - <DetailedDescription>
      - Provides a detailed description of the item (Optional).